PlanckerLabs/remix-workshops/Basics/load_and_compile/README.md

 1. In the icon panel, click ![file explorer icon](https://raw.githubusercontent.com/ethereum/remix-workshops/master/Basics/load_and_compile/images/files1.png "file explorer icon") , the File Explorer's icon.

-5. Find **2_Owner.sol** in the contracts folder of a default workspace and click it.
-The file will appear in a tab in the main panel.
+5. Find **2_Owner.sol** in the contracts folder of a default workspace and click it. 该文件将在主面板的一个标签页中被打开

 7. In the icon panel, click the **Solidity Compiler** ![solidity compiler icon](https://raw.githubusercontent.com/ethereum/remix-workshops/master/Basics/load_and_compile/images/solidity1.png "solidity compiler icon").
 The Solidity compiler should now be in the side panel.